malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * and apparent direct manipulation of first-order processing.

 ## First-order vs Conscious
 Meta-cognitive studies attempt to divide our cognitive processes into _first-order_ and _second-order_ (Fleming et al, 2012a; Winkielman & Schooler, 2012; Koriat, 2007).
 First-order _behaviour_ is considered to be produced by "mindless" sense-action processes, for example merely repeating learned actions for a given sensory perception.
 These are the _habitual_ or _automatized_ behaviours.
 Likewise, first-order _knowledge_ is gained directly from our experiences, particularly from our perceptions.
 In contrast, second-order knowledge is considered to be gained by introspecting our own mental processes - it is knowledge _of_ our mental processes.
-In addition, it is common in meta-cognitive studies to tie second-order knowledge to both _rational_ cognition and to _consciousness_.
+In addition, it is common in meta-cognitive studies to tie second-order knowledge to both _rational_ cognition and to _consciousness_ (Fleming et al, 2012a; Koriat, 2007; Nelson, 1996; Snodgrass et al, 2009).

 In practice, however, it is difficult to distinguish whether a given behaviour is truly meta-cognitive (Fleming et al, 2012a; Winkielman & Schooler, 2011; Koriat, 2007).
 Many of the claimed second-order behaviours might be explained by unconscious first-order processes.
 Lab results are hard to interpret.
 For example, many meta-cognitive studies depend on verbal report, and it is difficult to separate whether an identified brain region is activated because of its involvement in the original meta-cognition task or from the separate production of verbal report subsequent to the meta-cognitive task (Norman, 2020; Turvey & Crowder, 2017).
 Consequently, some have questioned the link to higher-order processes and consciousness in general, suggesting rather that meta-cognition is itself just part of first-order processes (Rahimian, 2021, Overgaard & Kirkeby-Hinrup, 2021; Cleemans et al, 2021).

 A deeper understanding of the low-level mechanisms underlying meta-cognition would help significantly to untangle the confusion.
 For example, many of the debates revolve around trying to correlate identified behaviours with whether they were produced habitually or through rational control.
 I suspect many of the debates are missing a more subtle nuance: that "first-order versus second-order" may be orthogonal to "habitual versus rational".
 This is a point to which we will return, but first we need to look a little deeper at habitual, rational, and other modes of control.

-# IV.3 Modes of Behavioural Control
+# IV.3 Systems of Behavioural Control
-..todo..clean up.

-why: which MM architecture:
-* By the end of Part III it was clear that complex multi-iteration control processes require meta-management, and we were able to identify some possible architectures that capture the interaction between control processes and meta-management, but we are left with an outstanding question: how do we identify which meta-management architecture is more likely in humans?
-The question is important to our end goal because, as will be seen, the answer impacts our ability to explain subjective experience.
-* To my knowledge, there is no research investigating the relative merits of the proposed possible meta-management architectures within the context of connectionist computational architectures.
-At this stage, drawing any conclusions from the empirical evidence of neuroscientific data is fraught [citations for general problems of conclusions from fRMI data, or the history of mistakes?].
-Thus we are left to postulate based on theoretical analysis._
+By the end of Part III it was clear that complex multi-iteration control processes require meta-management, and we were able to identify some possible architectures that capture the interaction between control processes and meta-management, but we are left with an outstanding question: how do we identify which meta-management architecture is more likely in humans?
+The question is important to our end goal because it impacts our ability to explain subjective experience.
+To my knowledge, there is no research investigating the relative merits of the proposed possible meta-management architectures within the context of connectionist computational architectures.
+Thus we are left to postulate based on a theoretical analysis.

-why: confusions:
-* The controversies surrounding meta-cognition research stems from one problem: that it's not just one system that controls meta-cognitive processes.
+The controversies surrounding meta-cognition research stems from one problem: that it's not just one system that controls meta-cognitive processes.
 The meta-cognitive research discussed above generally acknowledge two systems: first-order non-conscious processes and high-order conscious processes.
 Debates about whether a behaviour is meta-cognitive or not hangs on an assumption that only conscious processes can be classified as meta-cognitive.
 We can avoid getting caught up in such debates when we acknowledge that all behaviour is an outcome of interactions between all systems.
 What we need to investigate is what those systems are, their underlying mechanisms, and how they interact to produce that behaviour.

-why: developmental perspective:
-* To help alleviate some of these confusions, we can examine behavioural control from a developmental perspective.
+To help alleviate some of these confusions, we can examine behavioural control from a developmental perspective.

 ![three systems of control](files/A-coherent-theory-v1-bio-3-systems.drawio.png)